Zesheng-Wang/code_daily/README.md

 # code_daily
-If you practice every day, you will gain something。
+If you practice every day, you will gain something.